 For Level II Complaints that the County determines as unsubstantiated, the County will notify the Streets Superintendent and schedule a meeting at the location of the issue to verify or provide documentation of the determination.
 If the two parties agree that the complaint is unsubstantiated the County will document the complaint as unsubstantiated.
 If the Streets Superintendent elects not to meet, the complaint will be considered unsubstantiated.
 If the Streets Superintendent finds the complaint substantiated, the City and County will follow the progressive complaint system pursuant to this Agreement.
-If the complaint involves a resident from the Village or Town, their respective designees will be notified of the complaint and meeting times.
+If the complaint involves a resident from the Village or Town, their respective designees will be notified of the complaint and meeting times and be allowed to participate in the meetings.